ITINERARYDay 1 - Arrival in Granada

 Day 3 - Antequera and El Torcal

-Antequera is almost undiscovered by tour companies but has an astonishing amount of monuments, all dominated by a Moorish castle.
+Antequera is almost undiscovered by tour groups but has an astonishing amount of monuments, all dominated by a Moorish castle.
 In the distance, the 4,000 ft. high karstic plateau of El Torcal can be seen and is the main reason for our visit.
 It is difficult to believe that the whole area was under the sea one hundred million years ago.
-Since then it has been sculptured by nature into the most incredible display of rock formations and scenery one could possibly imagine.
-We have a choice of routes for our second hike in this unique location.
+Since then it has been sculptured by nature into the most incredible display of rock formations, the background for our truly 'once in a lifetime' walk.
+We have a choice of routes to get the very best out of our visit to this truly remakable location.
 We stay for two nights in the historic centre of the town.

 Walking time up to 5 Hours

 The 120 km journey from Antequera to Cordoba takes just 31 minutes on the AVE high speed train.
 In the 10th and 11th centuries the city was the most powerful and influential in Europe.
 During this time the Mezquita was completed and is now regarded as the largest, most glorious mosque in the Western World.
 It is one of the most visited monuments in Spain and declared a World Heritage site in 1984.
 The historic city centre received a similar declaration in 1994 and together they form the inredients for our memorable city walk.
 We leave the Córdoba on the afternoon fast train for Ronda where stay for two nights.

 Day 5 - Rest Day in Ronda with optional town and country walk